Brilliant Destinations for Dog Friendly Holidays in the UK

 - Llanberis Pass & Village

 As our favourite place in the UK, we could not exclude Scotland!
 There are so many fabulous areas of Scotland that we have included it as an entire country because we have visited many places and found all to be dog friendly.
 Wide open spaces, stunning scenery and plenty of outdoor activities for active holiday makers.
 Beautiful cities and towns to explore and wonderful places to eat.
 A dedicated Scotland post following soon to do this country justice!
+See our favourite dog friendly destinations in Scotland here.

 Dog friendly holidays in the UK

 These are just a small sample of places you can take your entire family for dog friendly holidays in the UK.
 For those opting for a dog friendly staycation, there are wonderful places to go and stay and truly feel at home.
+For longer stays or rentals, check out Rent Hero who have accommodation all over the UK.

 Let us know your favourite dog friendly places in the UK in the comments below.